imrans56/imrans56/README.md

 <!--Header Name-->
 # <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> A Bit More About Me!
-*Digital Craftsman (Consultant / Programmer/ Cloud Enthusiast)*
+*Digital Craftsman (AWS Cloud / Programmer/ Cloud Enthusiast)*
 <br />

 <!--Start Intro-->
-<p align="left">Proficient in Docker, Kubernetes, Terraform, Ansible, and diverse CI/CD tools to deliver seamless, automated workflows.
+<p align="left">Proficient in AWS Services, Docker, Kubernetes, Terraform, Ansible, and diverse CI/CD tools to deliver seamless, automated workflows.
 Extensive experience across Azure and AWS continuously exploring and pioneering solutions in the dynamic cloud ecosystem.
 Driven by a passion for collaboration and innovation, I seek to unlock the boundless potential of cloud technologies for your success. </p>

-- ✨ DevOps Ninja: Master of automation with Docker, Kubernetes, Terraform, Ansible, and CI/CD tools (Azure Pipelines, AWS CodePipeline, Jenkins, GitHub Actions). :)
+- ✨ DevOps Ninja: Master of automation with Docker, Kubernetes, Terraform, Ansible, and CI/CD tools (Azure Pipelines, AWS CodePipeline, GitHub Actions). :)
 - 🌱 Cloud Connoisseur: Fluent in Azure, AWS, and GCP, always pushing boundaries in the ever-evolving cloud landscape.
 - 💻 Full-Stack Alchemist: Crafts dynamic UIs with React and Angular, and builds robust back-end solutions with .NET Core.
 - 🏙 Adventure Seeker: Always up for exploring new horizons and challenging myself, both in code and in life.